meowstarperson/simple-website/README.md

 # simple-website
-things created by a beginner
+things created by a beginner.
 HTML, CSS and a little bit of JavaScript